 - Double Reverse Quadruple Agent: In Noble House, Roger Crosse is the chief of British Intelligence for Hong Kong, who pretends to work for the KGB but really reports to London and earns money and commendations (by selling information to and selling out agents from) from both sides.

 - Drawing Straws: Near the beginning of Shogun, the local daimyo orders the Dutch sailors to choose one of their number to be executed, and they use this method.

 - The Dung Ages: The filth of the 16th century Europeans (confirmed by the Real Life accounts of the Elizabethan Age) is shocking to their Japanese contemporaries, while things hardly improved until the 1840s (the timeframe of Tai-Pan) among people of low birth like sailors and traders.

-- Eternally Pearly-White Teeth: the hero of Literature/Tai-Pan is the only European to have them.
+- The hero of Tai-Pan is the only European to have them.
 Proof of his moral degeneracy, as he learnt tooth care from the Chinese, who consider European teeth to be disgusting and evidence of un-necessary neglect.
 Most Europeans live for the day they can have the whole lot pulled out and replaced with false dentures; one rival dies when stoically ignoring an abscess, which develops into blood poisoning.

 - Full-Name Basis: In the text The Snake, Donald C.C Smyth is often referred to in full rather than just his fore or surname like all the other characters